benjamindamm/benjamindamm/README.md

 # 👋 Hi, I'm Ben – Engineer & Founder

 I build software with a focus on clarity, structure, and long-term maintainability.
-For more than ten years I’ve worked on web applications for banks, insurers, the public sector, and industry.
+For more than ten years I've worked on web applications for banks, insurers, the public sector, and industry.

-I’m also the founder of [Treno.Finance](https://treno.finance), a project for transparent risk assessment in decentralized finance.
-There I develop tools and dashboards to help investors understand crypto assets without speculation.
+I'm also the founder of [Railpath](https://github.com/railpath), an open source organization for financial tools and risk frameworks.
+The goal: building infrastructure that belongs to everyone, not to companies or individuals.

 ---